wingitman/LeagueEventBot/README.md

    - Add Reactions
    - Manage Messages
    - Read Message History
+   - Use External Emojis
    - Use Slash Commands
-9. Use generated URL to invite bot to your server
+9. Use the generated URL to invite the bot to your server

 ## License

 MIT
-# LeagueEventBot